Tipperary Midwest Community Radio: History

 The station originally started life as a pirate station (Tipperary Community Radio - TCR), after which it gained a commercial license running under the name Tipperary Mid-West Radio (Tipp-Mid West Radio, for short).
-In 2003 the radio was almost shut down when a clause was introduced whereby only one commercial radio license would be granted in Co.
-Tipperary, Clonmel's Tipp FM gaining favourship for the licence.
+In 2003 the radio was almost shut down when a clause was introduced whereby only one commercial radio license would be granted in County Tipperary, Clonmel's Tipp FM gaining favourship for the licence.
 After a series of debates and protests including a petition signed by hundreds of listeners, the station was given a community radio (non-profit) licence by the BAI (Broadcasting Authority of Ireland).

 Amalgamation with Cashel

 The station also has a secondary broadcast studio in "Halla na Féile", Cashel town.
 This serves to allow people in the Cashel area to present programmes without having to come to Tipperary Town as well as allowing listeners in the Cashel area to hear news and current affairs from their locality.
 This is done mainly through Friday's "Morning Call" programme which is broadcast from the Cashel studio.
 However, other music programmes are also presented from the Cashel studio also.
 Because the Cashel studio is a secondary station, programmes cannot be broadcast directly from Cashel and must go through a system in the main Tipperary Town studio.
 Therefore, when programmes are being presented from Cashel, there must always be somebody in the Tipperary Town studio to play commercial breaks, jingles and so forth as well as ensure that during these breaks, the Cashel "fader" is lowered and brought back up etc.